 Sacramento, CA 95814

-CILS provides low to no-cost legal assistance to low-income individuals and Tribes on a wide variety of issues involving Federal Indian law including Indian Child Welfare, land, student rights, cultural resource protection, housing, public benefits, Indian Wills and probates, unsealing birth records and more.
+CILS provides low to no-cost legal assistance to low-income individuals and Tribes on a wide variety of issues involving Federal Indian law including Indian Child Welfare, land, student rights, cultural resource protection, public benefits, Indian Wills and probates, unsealing birth records and more.
 CILS also provides various trainings and outreach opportunities to tribal communities.